duttashi/duttashi.github.io/_posts/2017-06-01-to-eat-or-not-to-eat.md

 #### 3. Initial data visualization

 Since, we are dealing with categorical data, plotting it is slightly different.
-Here we use bar charts/plots or mosaic plots rather than dot plots or scatter plots. (*Thanks to Prof. Anthony Unwin for pointing it out*).
+Here we use bar charts/plots or mosaic plots rather than dot plots or scatter plots. (*Thanks to Prof. Antony Unwin for pointing it out*).
 The dot plot is useful for plotting continuous variables.
 It can be used, to plot categorical variables, but then such a visualization will be confusing.

 ##### a.
 Univariate data visualization (Stacked Bar plot)